 Do you love rock music?
 Are you a beginner guitar player?
 Then you’re in the right place.
-We have compiled a list of 100 of the best rock songs that can be played by beginners on electric guitar.
+We have compiled a list of 100 of the best easy guitar rock songs for beginners that can be played by on electric guitar.

 Guitar is an instrument that has been around since the early 1900s.
 It was originally designed to accompany singers and musicians, but today, it’s also played solo.